jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-1/chapter-8b.md

 - Poverty, famine, and mortality would immediately prevail in the lower class.
   - From there it would extend to all upper classes.

-Society would soon be reduced to a smaller revenue and stock<!-- which had escaped the calamity that destroyed the rest -->.
+Society would soon be reduced to a smaller revenue and stock.<!-- which had escaped the calamity that destroyed the rest -->.

 This perhaps is the present state of Bengal and some English settlements in the East Indies.
 - In a depopulated fertile country where 300,000-400,000 people die of hunger each year, the funds for maintaining the labouring poor are fast decaying.